 Shady Grove Fertility helps patients grow their family by making treatment financially possible.
 We have recently introduced a new egg freezing monthly payment plan for as low as $195 per month.
 Our newest financial program offers a discount and an affordable monthly fee, which includes long-term (5 years) storage.
 Use your eggs early, receive money back.

-If you’re considering freezing your eggs, the first step is to evaluate your fertility through ovarian reserve testing done at SGF.
+If you’re considering freezing your eggs, the first step is to evaluate your fertility through ovarian reserve (a.k.a. egg quantity) testing done at SGF.
 Ovarian reserve testing evaluates several hormone levels between days 2, 3 or 4 of your menstrual cycle.
-Our clinicians perform this testing to determine the quantity of eggs you have remaining.
+Our clinicians perform this testing to determine the how many eggs we might be able to obtain from each round of ovarian stimulation medications followed by an egg retrieval procedure.
 After this testing, your SGF physician will review the results and your options with you.
 He/she will provide you guidance to create your personalized egg freezing plan.
 This plan will help answer the questions: should I freeze, when should I freeze, how many eggs should I freeze based on my family building goals, and how many egg freezing cycles will it likely take.

 The best time to have a baby is an incredibly personal decision and one that takes significant thought and consideration.
 SGF is here to help make that decision a less stressful one.